The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Welfare-Based Rules

+We now turn to the case of approval ballots.
 In Section \ref{subsec:Satisfaction}, we have introduced so-called satisfaction functions to measure the satisfaction of the voters when using approval ballots.
 The definition of the utilitarian social welfare can then be parametrised by a satisfaction function.
 Given a satisfaction function $\satisfaction$, the utilitarian social welfare of a budget allocation $\pi \in \allocSet(I)$ given an instance $I = \tuple{\projSet, c, b}$, profile $\profile$ of approval ballots is defined as:

 Remember that $\satisfaction_i(\pi) = \satisfaction(\{p \in \pi \mid A_i(p) = 1\})$.